TriLab-bioinf/WORKSHOP2024_3/Guide_1_DE_analysis.md

 Go to `Code > Insert Chunck`

-Within the new area that appeared
+Within the new area that appeared (chunk) as shown below, type the code from point A and run it by clicking on the green triangle within the chunk.

 ![](https://github.com/TriLab-bioinf/WORKSHOP2024_3/blob/main/Figures/chuhk.png)